je-suis-tm/quant-trading/README.md

 ### 2. Pair trading

-This is so-called statistics arbitrage.
-It is based on the assumption that two cointegrated stocks would not drift too far away from each other.
-First step, we select two stocks and run Engle-Granger two step analysis (1, construct regression model.
-2, run unit root test on the residual of first step).
+Pair trading is the basic form of statistics arbitrage.
+It relies on the assumption that two cointegrated stocks would not drift too far away from each other.
+First step, we select two stocks and run <a href=https://en.wikipedia.org/wiki/Error_correction_model#Engle_and_Granger_2-step_approach>Engle-Granger two step analysis</a>.
 Once the criteria of cointegration is met, we standardize the residual and set one sigma away (two tailed) as the threshold.
 After that, we compute the current standardized residual of the selected stocks accordingly.
 When the standardized residual exceeds the threshold, it generates the trading signal.
 The simple rule is we always long the cheap stock and short the expensive stock.

+The core idea of pair trading is <a href=https://en.wikipedia.org/wiki/Cointegration>cointegration</a>.
+Metaphorically speaking, cointegration is like a couple in a clingy relationship where two parties are crazy-glued together.
+Yet, most relationships break sooner or later, and only the very few can make it to the marriage (from a statistics perspective, not being pessimistic).
+Hence, it is important to frequently check on the status quo of cointegration before any pair trading order execution (the same applies to relationships).

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/pair%20trading%20eg%20two%20step.PNG)